 Catch Me If You Can: Improving the Scope and Accuracy of Fraud Prediction

 We propose a parsimonious metric – the Adjusted Benford score (AB-score) – to improve the detection of financial misstatements.
 Based on Benford’s Law, which predicts the leading-digit distribution of naturally occurring numbers, the AB-score estimates a firm-year’s likelihood of financial statement manipulation, compared to its peers and controlling for time-series trends.
-The AB-score requires less data than the leading accounting-based misstatement metric (the F-score) and can be computed for many more firm-years, including for financial firms.
-For firm-years with all data available, combining the AB-score and F-score variables into one model yields higher accuracy in predicting misstatements in- and out-of-sample.
+The AB-score’s biggest advantage is coverage: It can be computed for about 60% more firm-years than the leading accounting-based metric (the F-score) without sacrificing accuracy.
+Notably, it can be computed for financial firms, which are often excluded from financial misconduct research due to data availability issues.
+For firm-years with all data available, combining the AB-score and F-score variables into one model yields higher accuracy in predicting misstatements.
+Our metric performs well out-of-sample as well as in-sample, across different misstatement databases, and for a set of notorious financial frauds.
+It should be especially useful to regulators and industry professionals.

 JEL Classification: G20, G23, M41